 2.1.
 Managing Networks and Traffic Types¶

-To balance and optimize networking in Virtuozzo Infrastructure Platform, you can assign different types of traffic to separate networks.
+To balance and optimize networking in Virtuozzo Hybrid Infrastructure, you can assign different types of traffic to separate networks.
 Assigning a traffic type to a network means that a firewall is configured on nodes connected to this network, specific ports are opened on node network interfaces, and the necessary

 iptables rules are set.
 For example, nodes connected to a network with only the S3 public traffic type will accept incoming connections only on ports 80 and 443.

-As described in the Installation Guide, is it recommended to have these networks in Virtuozzo Infrastructure Platform:
+As described in the Installation Guide, is it recommended to have these networks in Virtuozzo Hybrid Infrastructure:

-For internal storage traffic (traffic types: Storage, Internal management, OSTOR private, ABGW private), assigned to the first bonded connection;
+Internal network (traffic types: Storage, Internal management, OSTOR private, ABGW private), assigned to the first bonded connection

 If you plan to use RDMA over InfiniBand, move the traffic type Storage to a dedicated network and assign that network to the IB interface.
 See Enabling RDMA.

-For overlay networking (traffic type VM private), assigned to a VLAN created on the second bonded connection;
+Overlay network (traffic type VM private), assigned to a VLAN created on the second bonded connection

-For management and API (traffic types: Admin panel, SSH, SNMP, Compute API, Self-service panel), assigned to a VLAN created on the second bonded connection;
+Management network (traffic types: Admin panel, SSH, SNMP), assigned to a VLAN created on the second bonded connection

-For external networking (traffic types: VM public, S3 public, ABGW public, iSCSI, and NFS), assigned to a VLAN created on the second bonded connection.
+External network (traffic types: Self-service panel, Compute API, VM public, S3 public, ABGW public, iSCSI, and NFS), assigned to a VLAN created on the second bonded connection

 You need to configure these networks on the INFRASTRUCTURE > Networks screen on the admin panel before you create the cluster (see Creating, Editing, and Deleting Networks).
 By default, you have two preconfigured networks named Public and Private, according to their type.
 They can be considered templates that you can customize to create the desired (recommended) configuration.